Boško Janković: Genoa

 On 1 September 2008, he signed for Genoa on loan from Palermo.

 In the summer of 2009, Genoa reportedly exercised a clause in his loan contract to buy full ownership of the player and thus make the deal a permanent one.
 However, Janković got injured at the start of the season after making only three league appearances.
 He played for Genoa until summer 2013. when he completed his transfer to Verona.

 International career

 Janković played for Serbia U21 in the 2007 UEFA European Under-21 Championship where he scored a goal against the Czech Republic in Serbia's second group B match.
 Serbia finished in second place in the tournament with Janković named in the UEFA Team of the Tournament.

 Janković scored his first goal for Serbia against Portugal in a Euro 2008 qualifying match on 28 March 2007.
 He then followed up with another goal versus Finland in another Euro 2008 qualifying match on 2 June 2007.

 Although a regular, Janković missed out on the 2010 FIFA World Cup due to injury.

+He amassed a total of 31 caps, scoring 5 goals.
+His final international was a May 2012 friendly match away against France.